polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

          -   AvSet ASCS/ERS: this availability set contains a pair of Windows Server VMs forming a WFC-based cluster hosting the highly available SAP ASCS and ERS roles.

          -   AvSet PAS: this availability set contains a pair of Windows Server VMs hosting the Primary Application Server (PAS) and an Additional Application Server (AAS).
-Clustering is not used in this case since high availability is built-into the the PAS and AAS functionality.
+Clustering is not used in this case since high availability is built-into the PAS and AAS functionality.

          -   AvSet HANA: this availability set contains a pair of clustered Linux VMs hosting HANA instances configured with synchronous HANA System Replication (HSR).
-One of the instances replicates asynchronously via SAP HANA Replication from a SAP HANA instance in the production environment.
+One of the instances replicates asynchronously via SAP HANA Replication from an SAP HANA instance in the production environment.
 Clustering is implemented by using Pacemaker.

     All WFC-based clusters use Cloud Witness quorum for cluster arbitration.
 The Pacemaker-based cluster can use either an Azure fencing agent or a STONITH Block Device (SBD) daemon fencing (implemented as an iSCSI target server).
 The iSCSI target server can be shared with other Pacemaker clusters.
 The advantage of the SBD-based approach is a faster failover time (comparing with the Azure fencing agent that relies on an Azure Active Directory service principal).
 In addition, this approach is identical to the way SBD is used in on-premises scenarios.
 It is possible to use up to three SBD instances for a Pacemaker cluster to allow an SBD device to become unavailable, for example during OS patching of the iSCSI target server.